1872 Cavite mutiny: Aftermath

 In the immediate aftermath, some Filipino soldiers were disarmed and later sent into exile on the southern island of Mindanao.
 Those suspected of directly supporting the mutineers were arrested and executed.
 The mutiny was used by the colonial government and Spanish friars to implicate three secular priests, Mariano Gomez, José Burgos, and Jacinto Zamora, collectively known as Gomburza.
 They were executed by garrote in Luneta, also known in Tagalog as Bagumbayan, on February 17, 1872.
 These executions, particularly those of the Gomburza, were to have a significant effect on people because of the shadowy nature of the trials.
 José Rizal, whose brother Paciano was a close friend of Burgos, dedicated his work, El filibusterismo, to these three priests.

 On January 27, 1872, Governor-General Izquierdo approved the death sentences on 41 of the mutineers.
 On February 6, eleven more were sentenced to death, but these were later commuted to life imprisonment.
 Others were exiled to other islands of the colonial Spanish East Indies such as Guam, Mariana Islands, including Joaquin Pardo de Tavera, Antonio M. Regidor y Jurado, Pio Basa, and José María Basa.
 The most important group created a colony of Filipino expatriates in Europe, particularly in the Spanish capital of Madrid and Barcelona, where they were able to create small insurgent associations and print publications that were to advance the claims of the seeding Philippine Revolution.

-Finally, a decree was made, stating there were to be no further ordinations/appointments of Filipinos as Roman Catholic parish priests.
+Finally, a decree was made, stating there were to be no further ordinations/appointments of Filipinos as Catholic parish priests.
 In spite of the mutiny, the Spanish authorities continued to employ large numbers of native Filipino troops, carabineros and civil guards in their colonial forces through the 1870s–1890s until the Spanish–American War of 1898.